SkafteNicki/dtu_mlops/s1_development_environment/editor.md

     Click it and change the Python environment to the one you want to use.

 3. One of the most useful tools in VS Code is the ability to navigate the whole project using the built-in `Explorer`.
-To take advantage of VS Code, you need to make sure what you are working on is a project.
+To take advantage of VS Code, you need to make sure that what you are working on is a project.
     Create a folder called `hello` (somewhere on your laptop) and open it in VS Code (Click `File` in the menu and then select `Open Folder`).
 You should end up with a completely clean workspace (as shown below).
 Click the `New file` button and create a file called `hello.py`.